 All vehicles over 22 seats which are PSVAR compliant are sourced in the first instance in both preplanned and emergency rail replacement.
 Very few exempt vehicles are used on preplanned rail replacement.

-In the event of emergency rail replacement, if there are no compliant vehicles available, we do look for exempt vehicles If we did not look for exempt vehicles in these instances, passengers would be left stranded, as there may be no alternative transport.
+In the event of emergency rail replacement, if there are no compliant vehicles available, we do look for exempt vehicles.
+If we did not look for exempt vehicles in these instances, passengers would be left stranded, as there may be no alternative transport.

 Question 3